aliasfoxkde/scratch-optimizer/docs/CONTRIBUTE.md

 2. Create a new branch for your feature/fix
 3. Write your code
 4. Submit a pull request

-### ✨ Becoming a Core Contributor
-We're looking for dedicated contributors to help maintain and grow this project.
-If you're interested in becoming a core contributor, please fill out our Contributor Application Form.

 ## Pull Request Guidelines